-What is Chapter 7?
+What is Chapter 7 Bankruptcy?

-How Can Burrow & Associates Help Me?
+How Can Burrow and Associates Help Me?

 To find out if we can assist you in the bankruptcy process, contact Burrow & Associates.
 Give us a call at (678) 323-2394 or request a consultation today.
-We are conveniently located in cities around the state of Georgia in Athens, Conyers, Duluth, Morrow and Kennesaw.
+We are conveniently located in cities around the state of Georgia including Athens, Conyers, Duluth, Morrow and Kennesaw.